HumanCellAtlas/data-portal-content/content/guides/userguides/exploring-projects.md

 ### Downloading Project Expression Matrices

-For projects with supported library construction approaches, the project detail page will also contain a link to download expression matrices pre-generated for the project by the HCA Matrix Service
+For projects with supported library construction approaches, the project detail page will also contain a link to download expression matrices pre-generated for the project by the HCA Matrix Service.

- Matrices are available in [.loom](http://loompy.org/), [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) and [.mtx](https://math.nist.gov/MatrixMarket/formats.html) formats and also contain a subset of the available ingest metadata for the project.
+ Expression matrices are available in [.loom](http://loompy.org/), [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) and [.mtx](https://math.nist.gov/MatrixMarket/formats.html) formats and also contain a subset of the available ingest metadata for the project.

  The rows in the expression matrix represent cells, columns give the expression value for the column's gene.